Your test results and next steps

 Rapid testing in the workplace

+In Peel, rapid antigen testing, also known as antigen point-of-care testing (antigen POCT), for COVID-19 is available in certain workplaces.
 If you received a rapid test, follow the instructions given to you at the time of your test.
-Get more information about rapid testing in the workplace for employers and employees.

 If your results are positive for COVID-19:

 You must stay in self-isolation for at least 10 days from the start of your symptoms, or at least 10 days from the date you got tested if you do not have symptoms.
+This applies even if you are fully vaccinated.
 Children or those requiring support with daily living can isolate together with a caregiver.

 Learn what to do if you can’t safely self-isolate at home.